Cosmic-Chthonic Cartographies

 Eco-Mythic Activist and Question Tender

-Sofia Batalha is a writer, eco-mythologist, and facilitator of radical presence, whose work braids deep listening, embodied myth, and collective repair.
-Rooted in the lands of Portugal, she moves through the paradoxes of decolonial remembering, and symbolic ecology.
-With a background in ecopsychology and applied mythology, Sofia tends to stories as medicine, inviting entanglements beyond extractivism.
+Sofia Batalha is a writer, eco-mythologist, and facilitator of radical presence, whose work braids ecological deep listening, embodied myth, and collective repair.
+Rooted in the lands of Portugal, she moves through the paradoxes of decolonial remembering and symbolic ecology.
+With a background in ecopsychology and applied mythology, Sofia tends to stories as a brew, inviting entanglements beyond extractivism.
 She is the author of several books.
 Her offerings stir the memory of our porous, reciprocal place in the living world.

 + INFO: serpentedalua.com or Instagram: @serpentedalua or see books